Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Learning to Switch in a Team of Agents

 where the expectation is taken over all the trajectories induced by the switching policy given the agents'{} policies.
 Then, for each episode $k$, we define the optimal value function $v^{k}_t(s, d)$ as

-Then, we are ready to use the following key theorem\footnote{ All proofs can be found in Appendix~\ref{app:proofs}.}, which gives a solution to Eq.~\ref{eq:learning-to-switch-unknown}: \begin{theorem} For any episode $k$, the optimal value function $v^{k}_t(s, d)$ satisfies the following recursive equation:
+Then, we are ready to use the following key theorem, which gives a solution to Eq.~\ref{eq:learning-to-switch-unknown} (proven in Appendix~\ref{app:proofs}): \begin{theorem} For any episode $k$, the optimal value function $v^{k}_t(s, d)$ satisfies the following recursive equation: